cucumbur/morseroulette/README.md

 # Morseroulette
 What would you say if you didn't know anyone was decoding?
+## 🛑 SERVER IS CURRENTLY DOWN 🛑
+you're free to run it yourself though ;)

 Made for [bit jam](https://itch.io/jam/bit-jam) by [@cucumbur](https://twitter.com/cucumbur).
 Version 1.0.0 released on April 28, 2016.
 ## Play